JanelleG51/bbc_graduate_blackjack/README.md

  |TC8: If a player has a king, a queen, and an ace, then they score 21 |||
  | TC9: If a player has a nine, an ace, and another ace, then they score 21 |||

- ## Assumptions

 ## Environment

- IDE VSCode
+The developer used **VS Code** as the IDE and created a virtual environment.
+The below assumes that you have both VS Code and Git installed.

+- Install Python
-- Install Python and create a Python file
+- Open a workspace and create python file
-- Virtual environment
+- Create a virtual environment
-- Python -m venv Env name
+- `python -m venv <env name>`
-- Env name/Scripts/Activate.bat
+- `<env name>/Scripts/Activate.bat`
-- Command palette – select python interpreter – if it doesn’t show, go to folder, scripts then select python
+- Go to `Command palette` – select python interpreter – if it doesn’t show, go to folder, scripts then select python.